lucasvazq/dotfiles/README.md

                             Without args, it's setup a random image from ~/Pictures/Wallpapers.
 Else, it's setup the image
                             your pass as argument
-fav                         Select preferred color schema lolban                      Print a rainbow message cow                         A psychedelic cow that tells your fortune
+desc                        Print the description of the Astronomic Picture of the Day fav                         Select preferred color schema lolban                      Print a rainbow message cow                         A psychedelic cow that tells your fortune